muritalatolanrewaju/Package-Delivery-Optimization--TSP/READme.md

-# Package Delivery Optimization using TSP (Traveling Salesman Problem)
+# Package Delivery Optimization (Traveling Salesman Problem)

 ## Overview
 This project aims to solve a real-world package delivery problem using the Traveling Salesman Problem (TSP) as a basis.
 The goal is to optimize the delivery routes for a truck fleet to minimize the distance traveled while meeting various constraints such as delivery time windows, truck capacities, and special package requirements.